Tobacco industry: Position of industry

+In August 2024, Japan Tobacco's JT Group agreed to acquire U.S. cigarette company Vector Group in a cash deal, and Japan Tobacco later said it completed the acquisition on 7 October 2024.

 Altria still owns the Philip Morris tobacco business in the United States, but Philip Morris International has been fully independent since 2008.
 In most countries these companies either have long-established dominance, or have purchased the major domestic producer or producers (often a former state monopoly).
 Until 2014 the United States had one other substantial independent firm, Lorillard, which Reynolds American, Inc. acquired.
 India has its own major player, ITC Limited (25.4%-owned by British American Tobacco).
 A small number of state monopolies survive, as well as some small independent firms.

 Tobacco advertising is becoming increasingly restricted by the governments of countries around the world citing health issues as a reason to restrict tobaccos appeal.